-In the initial design represented in Figs. 1(a,b), a dense array of piezoelectric actuators were arranged vertically, and operated in d{31} mode (electric field applied laterally, mechanical deformation along the vertical direction) (Hayward and Cruz-Hernandez, 2000).
-The actuators were bonded to a deformable sub-micrometric membrane with specific elastic characteristics to allow deformation to occur in two directions.
+In the initial design represented in Figs. 1(a,b), piezoelectric actuators were arranged vertically in the form of a dense array, and operated in d{31} mode (electric field is applied laterally and mechanical deformation occurs along the vertical direction) (Hayward and Cruz-Hernandez, 2000).
+The actuators were bonded to a deformable sub-micrometer membrane with specific elastic characteristics to allow deformation to occur in two directions.
 When the membrane deforms, the vertical tubes bonded to the upper surface of the membrane swing laterally, also in two directions.
 The main difficulties encountered with this device were the fabrication of the membrane and the final assembly.
 While these difficulties were overcome, the intensity of the tactile images were too low to be generally useful.
 This weakness was attributed to the compliance of the structure and the limited free deflection of the contactors.

 These initial results led us to consider a "stacked comb" design for the STRESS device illustrated in Figs. 1(c,d) (Pasquero and Hayward, 2003).
-Actuators were fabricated by ten solid bimorph piezoelectric plates (Y poled), which greatly simplified assembly.
-As the bimorph plates are comprised of two piezo ceramic sheets bonded together, the bending stimulation is achieved by expanding one piezo sheet and contracting the other sheet.
-While this design allowed us to verify that, indeed, when deformation patterns are created on the skin with millimetric scale resolution, the exact characteristics of the local strain did not seem to make a difference on the resulting conscious experience, only large scale patterns mattered.
+Actuators were fabricated from ten solid bimorph piezoelectric plates (Y poled), which greatly simplified assembly.
+As the bimorph plates are comprised of two piezoelectric ceramic sheets bonded together, the bending stimulation is achieved by expanding one piezoelectric sheet and contracting the other sheet.
+While this design allowed us to verify that, indeed, when deformation patterns are created on the skin with millimeter-scale resolution, the exact characteristics of the local strain did not seem to make a difference on the resulting conscious experience, only large scale patterns mattered.
 Despite significant improvement in the intensity of the stimuli, these were still found too weak for the average user.
-Also the device assembly was hard due to the numerous electrical connections that had to be made in small space.
+Also, the device assembly was hard due to the numerous electrical connections that had to be made in small space.
 But perhaps the greatest problem was robustness.
 Should one or several actuators be damaged or fail, the entire device had to be reconstructed from scratch.